smithclay/otlp2parquet/docs/concepts/architecture.md

 └─────────────────────────────────────────┘
 ```

-## Architecture Highlights

-*   **Server as Default:** The server mode provides a full-featured Axum HTTP server, structured logging, and graceful shutdown.
-*   **Unified Storage:** Apache OpenDAL provides a consistent API across all platforms, which abstracts away the complexities of different object storage backends.
+## Key Design Points

-*   **Pure Core:** The OTLP processing logic is deterministic and has no I/O dependencies, which improves reliability and testability.
+*   **Pure Core**: The OTLP processing logic is deterministic and has no I/O dependencies, which improves reliability and testability.
+*   **Unified Storage**: Apache OpenDAL provides a consistent API that abstracts away the complexities of different object storage backends.
-*   **Platform-Native:** Each runtime uses its native async model (e.g., `worker` for Cloudflare, `tokio` for Lambda/Server) for optimal performance.
+*   **Platform-Native**: Each runtime uses its native async model (e.g., `worker` for Cloudflare, `tokio` for Lambda/Server) for optimal performance.
-*   **Binary Size:** Aggressive optimizations ensure a minimal binary size, which is crucial for WASM deployments.
+*   **Minimal Binary Size**: Aggressive optimizations ensure a small binary, which is critical for serverless and WASM deployments.